MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-product-info-for-apps-and-add-ons.md

 For a complete sample application, see the [Store sample](https://github.com/Microsoft/Windows-universal-samples/tree/master/Samples/Store).

+> [!NOTE]
->**Note**&nbsp;&nbsp;If you have a desktop application that uses the [Desktop Bridge](https://developer.microsoft.com/windows/bridges/desktop), you may need to add additional code not shown in these examples to configure the [StoreContext](https://msdn.microsoft.com/library/windows/apps/windows.services.store.storecontext.aspx) object.
+> If you have a desktop application that uses the [Desktop Bridge](https://developer.microsoft.com/windows/bridges/desktop), you may need to add additional code not shown in these examples to configure the [StoreContext](https://msdn.microsoft.com/library/windows/apps/windows.services.store.storecontext.aspx) object.
 For more information, see [Using the StoreContext class in a desktop application that uses the Desktop Bridge](in-app-purchases-and-trials.md#desktop).

 ## Get info for the current app